devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ## Pull an Image from a Private Registry

-You can create a Pod that uses a `Secret` to pull an image from a private container image registry or repository.
-There are many private registries in use.
-This task uses [Docker Hub](https://www.docker.com/products/docker-hub) as an example registry.
+You can create a Pod that uses a `Secret` to pull an image from a private container registry.
+You can use any private container registry of your choice.
+As an example: [Docker Hub](https://www.docker.com/products/docker-hub).

 Super admin users can decide if they want to auto-inject registry credentials or use a secret to pull an image for deployment to environments on specific clusters.